 The big breakthrough that finally skyrocketed my mental health recovery was this:

 The goal of my mental health journey should not be a “normal” life.
 The goal of my mental health journey should be my wellness and happiness.

 And my wellness and happiness doesn’t have to look normal.
 At all.

 Because some of us just weren’t born to do “normal”.

 I was chasing after a “normal” defined by other people.
 And that “normal” had nothing to do with my happiness.
 I needed to create my own “normal”.

-My depression lifted almost overnight and my anxiety became a lot easier to live with when I finally realized that I didn’t have to pass the “normal” test in order to qualify as a human being living on this earth.
+My depression lifted almost overnight and I learned how to manage my anxiety without medications when I finally realized that I didn’t have to pass the “normal” test in order to qualify as a human being living on this earth.